-Association for Institutional Research (AIR)
+Association for Institutional Research (AIR) retired

-Dr. Randy L. Swing focuses on postsecondary student success, data-informed decision making, and national policy.
-His career appointments include Executive Director of the Association for Institutional Research, a nonprofit membership association serving over 4,200 members/ 1,500 postsecondary institutions (2007-2016); Co-Director and Senior Scholar at the Policy Center on the First Year of College (1999-2007), and academic advising, first-year seminar, and outcomes assessment at Appalachian State University (1980-1999).
-Dr. Swing is a frequent speaker at national and international conferences and author of books and articles on assessment, institutional research, and student success, especially the first-year experience.
+Randy L. Swing, Ph.D., focuses on postsecondary student success, data-informed decision making, and national policy.
+His career appointments include executive director of the Association for Institutional Research, a nonprofit membership association serving more than 4,200 members and 1,500 postsecondary institutions (2007-2016); co-director and senior scholar at the Policy Center on the First Year of College (1999-2007), and academic advising, first-year seminar, and outcomes assessment at Appalachian State University (1980-1999).
+Dr. Swing is a frequent speaker at national and international conferences and an author of books and articles on assessment, institutional research, and student success, especially the first-year experience.

 As an independent consultant, Swing worked with the American Association of State Colleges and Universities (Re-imagining the First-Year Initiative, and the Millennium Leadership Initiative for aspiring college presidents), and the Strada Education Network's MSI College Value project.
 His work received over $50 million in grants and contracts from the National Science Foundation, the Department of Education, Lumina Foundation, the Bill and Melinda Gates Foundation, and others.

 Dr. Swing earned his doctorate (PhD) from the University of Georgia.